 Disney’s Aladdin taught us many lessons but it’s safe to say we can all agree that we left the movie wanting a ride on the magic carpet.
 It introduced us to a whole new world.
-But magical carpets have been a think long before Disney came along.
+But magical carpets have been a thing long before Disney came along.
 Their origin dates back centuries but they all serve a similar function.
 Magic carpets, which are also sometimes known as flying carpets, are used as a form of transportation.
 And this Halloween should be no different.

 If you’ve got a little Aladdin or Princess Jasmine on your hands, this Magic Carpet wagon upgrade is perfect for you.
 Shimmer and Shine would fit right into this ride as well.
 Instead of pulling around a boring wagon for a night of trick-or-treating with your little one, you’ll have the magic of a flying carpet on your side.
 With a few supplies and some DIY skills, you’ll have a magic carpet of your own.

 This project was designed to fit a “step 2” wagon.
 You can modify the measurements of the pieces to fit whatever wagon you might be using.
 The foam boards are from the dollar store, which is more economical when using a large quantity.

 - 2 Sheets of 20” x 30” White Foamboard

 - 1 Sheet of 20” x 30” Black Foamboard